 Requests for learning support space will be denied if it is determined in advance that the intended event has the potential to cause physical damage to the facilities or disruption to the residential community.
 It is understood that the individual(s) sponsoring the event will assume all supervisory responsibilities for the event and agree to incur the cost of damages or additional cleaning as a result of the event.
 Any additional expenses required to support an activity or event will be the sole responsibility of the sponsor.

 The Federal Copyright Act (Title 17, United States Code, Public Law, 94-553, 90 Stat.
 2541) governs how copyrighted materials, such as movies, may be utilized publicly.
-Neither the rental nor the purchase or lending of a DVD or Blue Ray carries with it the right to exhibit such a movie publicly outside the home.
+Neither the rental nor the purchase or lending of a DVD or Blu-Ray carries with it the right to exhibit such a movie publicly outside the home.
 Title 17, Section 101 of the U.S. Code outlines that showing a work publicly means “to perform or display it at a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered.”
 Showing a movie in a residential living space lobby, lounge, or hallway would be considered a public performance and requires a license to be legal.

-This is a list of spaces in the housing suite buildings that can be reserved by faculty, staff, and students for events, with information about the equipment and furniture in each room.
+Below is a list of spaces in the housing suite buildings that can be reserved by faculty, staff, and students for events, with information about the equipment and furniture in each room.

 Suites on Maple East